twolfson/ingoodcompany.info/README.md

 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint via `npm run lint` and test via `npm test`.
+Lint via `yarn run lint` and test via `yarn test`.

 ## Donating
 Support this project and [others by twolfson][twolfson-projects] via [donations][twolfson-support-me].